albertodonato/lmetrics/README.md

 Run `lmetrics <config.yaml>` to start the program, by default it will start the webserver on port `8000`.
 This can be changed with the `-p` option.

-Run `curl -s http://localhost:8000/metrics` to see metrics.
+Run `curl http://localhost:8000/metrics` to see metrics.